haacked/haacked.com/_posts/2014-05-24-backwards-compatibility.markdown

 ## The Importance of Backwards Compatibility

 If anyone tells you that backwards compatibility isn't important, they're wrong.
-And in fact, if they use software long enough, they'll tell you themselves.
+And in fact, if they use _any_ software long enough, they'll tell you themselves.
 Another upgrade of some framework they depend on will break their application and they'll get real care mad about it.
+I know because I've been on both sides of this river.
+I've shipped a Framework that broke people who told me we should break compatibility and experienced the heat of their anger.
+Usually, when someone tells you breaking compatibility is fine, they mean as long as it doesn't affect them.

 Microsoft is famous for its tenacious dedication to backwards compatibility.
 In his post, [How Microsoft Lost the API War](http://www.joelonsoftware.com/articles/APIWar.html) Spolsky highlights this comment from Raymond Chen, famous for his [stories](http://blogs.msdn.com/b/oldnewthing/archive/2003/12/23/45481.aspx) of the [crazy lengths](http://blogs.msdn.com/b/oldnewthing/archive/2003/10/15/55296.aspx) they went to maintain backwards compat.